c4software/WireGuard-cli/README.md

 ## Configuration

-To make this script fully automated, edit the `wg-cli` and change with your correct value
+The script **should** detect your public IP & your main network interface, but if its not the case,  edit the `wg-cli` and this two variables with your correct value

 ```conf
 SERVER_ENDPOINT="YOUR_SERVER_EXTERNAL_IP:$SERVER_PORT"